What is the unemployment rate in New Hampshire right now?

 The Bureau of Labor Statistics calculates the unemployment rate through a monthly survey to identify the civilian labor force, meaning people who are employed or actively seeking work.
 It counts part-time workers as employed.
 It excludes people who aren’t actively looking for work, such as retirees or discouraged workers.

-In September 2025, the unemployment rate in New Hampshire was higher the US overall.
+In April 2026, the unemployment rate in New Hampshire was lower than the US overall.

 Unemployment rates differ within states due to various factors.
 Counties with many job opportunities and different industries often have lower unemployment rates.
 In rural areas or in places where industries are shrinking, the rate can be higher.
 Seasonal work in industries like tourism or farming can lead to unemployment rising or falling.
 Population changes and local policies also play a role in how many people are employed.